Snapshot of the Colombia Marriage Visa in 2026

 One of the key advantages of the M-1 Visa is that it provides the right to work in Colombia without requiring an additional work permit.
 This means that the foreign spouse can seek employment, start a business, or engage in professional activities without restrictions.
 Additionally, this visa serves as a pathway to permanent residency and Colombian citizenship.
 After holding the M-1 Visa for two consecutive years, the visa holder becomes eligible to apply for a Resident (R) Visa, which grants permanent residency.
 Furthermore, after a total of five years of legal residency, including time spent under the M-1 Visa, the foreign spouse may apply for Colombian citizenship, provided they meet other naturalization requirements, such as Spanish language proficiency and cultural knowledge.

-To qualify for the M-1 Visa, the applicant must provide proof of a legally recognized marriage to a Colombian citizen, usually in the form of an official civil marriage certificate.
-Authorities may also request additional documentation to verify that the marriage is genuine, as a measure to prevent fraudulent applications.
-Other requirements include a clean criminal record, a valid passport, and financial evidence demonstrating the ability to support oneself while residing in Colombia.
+To qualify for the M-1 Visa, the applicant must provide proof of a legally recognized marriage to a Colombian citizen, in the form of an official civil marriage certificate.
+Authorities may also request additional documentation such as photos together, previous travel plans etc, to verify that the marriage is genuine, as a measure to prevent fraudulent applications.
+Other requirements include a copy of a criminal background check from your home country (this is a new requirement since 2025), a valid passport, and financial evidence demonstrating the ability to support oneself while residing in Colombia.

 Overall, the Colombian Marriage Visa is an excellent option for foreign spouses who wish to build a life in Colombia alongside their Colombian partner while securing a long-term path to residency and citizenship.